-All the captains out of Robbie’s Marina love to catch dolphin.
-They are without a doubt the best charter species found.
+All the captains out of Robbie’s Marina love to catch Mahi-mahi.
+They are, without a doubt, the best charter species found.
 There is nothing cooler than seeing a large school of these beautiful fish in a feeding frenzy at the back of your boat.
 It is not uncommon for every angler to be hooked up all at the same time.
 I like to call it a Chinese fire drill.
-They are also very acrobatic as well as one of the most colorful and beautiful fish found anywhere in the world.
+They are also very acrobatic, as well as one of the most colorful and beautiful fish found anywhere in the world.
 So don’t forget to bring your camera — you might just catch that amazing shot.